Looking for more inspiration for KONG stuffing ideas? Here are 39 ways to fill your dog’s KONG.

 - Bananas - Mush a banana into your KONG or freeze chunks and add them in later.

-- Pumpkin - If you’ve roasted some pumpkin for dinner, keep some spare (ensure it does have garlic, onion or too much oil).
+- Pumpkin - If you’ve roasted some pumpkin for dinner, keep some spare (ensure it doesn't have garlic, onion or too much oil).
 Stuff into the KONG for a fun and easy treat, it mixes well with peas and boiled chicken.

 - Plain chicken - A healthy, filling option for your dog.
 This high-protein choice will keep your dog satisfied and is delicious.
 Boiled is best.